 A second thing that I blame the civil government for was that they did not give Paul and Silas the right to self-defense.
 That was an inalienable right for Roman citizens.
 But look again at verses 20-22.
 There is the charge in verses 20-21, there is the raucous opposition of the multitude in the first part of verse 22 and then immediately the penalty is inflicted.
 They couldn't protect themselves.
 It appears that they didn't even have time to say, "Hey, I'm a Roman citizen.
 You can't beat me."
 Paul did that elsewhere.
 But they are being railroaded into punishment immediately.
 There was no right of self-defense.

 This is already happening in America with people who have been merely suspected of being terrorists.
 In 2006 (against the complaints of Senator Leahy and others), the protections of the Posse Comitatus Act and the Insurrections Act were removed in one fell stroke.
-Later, the Military Commissions Act of 2006 suspended the ancient protection of Habeas Corpus.
+Later, the Military Commissions Act of 2006 suspended the ancient protection of habeas corpus.
 This means that a person who is merely suspected of being a terrorist can be whisked away in the middle of the night and taken to some remote jail without any charges, any right to trial, any relatives being notified where the person is, and you can't force the government to show just cause in court as to why he is being held in custody.
-That was the purpose of Habeas Corpus – to protect against government tyranny.
+That was the purpose of habeas corpus—to protect against government tyranny.
 A pastor could be taken away and you would never know where he went.
 And if you think I am blowing this out of proportion, read the objections of the Senators and Congressman who stood against this.
 It is tyranny plain and simple.
 Yet many conservatives applaud because they trust their president and they believe he has good intentions, and after all, it is being used against terrorists!
 So it must be OK.
 But as Milton Friedman said, "Concentrated power is not rendered harmless by the good intentions of those who create it."
 James Madison wrote, "All power in human hands is liable to be abused."
-"It is proper to take alarm at the first experiment on our liberties.
-We hold this prudent jealousy to be the first duty of citizens" We must not be accustomed to such tyranny in America.
-We need Habeas Corpus back.
+He also said, "It is proper to take alarm at the first experiment on our liberties.
+We hold this prudent jealousy to be the first duty of citizens."
+We must not be accustomed to such tyranny in America.
+We need habeas corpus back.

 No cross examination of the witnesses (v.
 22)